 Environment Setup Guide

 This guide will help you install all the software needed for the Lansing Tech Studio workshops.
 Complete these steps before attending workshops to maximize hands-on time!
+If you prefer a video walkthrough, check out our Workshop Setup playlist.

 What You’ll Install